davsec-teaching/ecs160-f25/homework/Homework-1.md

 1. From the top-10 repositories, determine which ones actually contain **source code** (not just tutorials or documentation).
 2. Clone the **most popular repository** for each language.
    - Verify that it’s a real codebase and not a tutorial repository.
 (Question: How should you do that?)
+   - Feel free to clone with `--depth 1` to only pull the latest commit.

 ### Part D. Store Results